MGC Corporate Behavior Principles and MGC Group Code of Conduct

 Obligation of Officers and Employees to Observe Compliance

-Officers and employees, including temporary and non-regular staff, have an obligation to be compliant and should they become aware of any violations of compliance, to rectify these via the corporate organization.
+In the MGC Group, officers and employees, including temporary and non-regular staff, have an obligation to ensure compliance, and should they become aware of any violations of compliance, to rectify these via the corporate organization.
 In addition, if officers and managers with responsibility for organizations become aware of the possibility or fact of a compliance violation, they are obligated to promptly investigate, take appropriate corrective measures, and take measures to prevent reoccurrence.

 The first principle of compliance is that problems are resolved within the existing corporate organization, that is, within everyday work.

 Further, MGC Group officers and employees must cooperate with Compliance Committee investigations.